Strong Property (T), weak amenability and $\ell^p$-cohomology in $\tilde{A}_2$-buildings: Outline of proof

-Moving on with the proof there is a small reduction step.
+Moving on with the proof, there is a small reduction step.
 Recall from Lemma \ref{lem:type-preserving} that $\Gamma$ has a finite index subgroup $\Gamma'$ that preserves types.
-Since $\Gamma$ has strong property (T) if $\Gamma'$ has (for any family of spaces) we can and will assume throughout that $\Gamma=\Gamma'$ acts on $X$ preserving types.
+If we prove that $\Gamma'$ has strong property (T) then it will also follow for $\Gamma$ (for the same family of spaces).
+Therefore we can and will assume throughout that $\Gamma=\Gamma'$ acts on $X$ preserving types.
 This also implies that the action on $\partial X$ preserves types.
 Also recall that $\Lambda_i$ denotes the subset of $\Lambda$ of type $i$, for $i\in \{0,1,2\}$, and in particular that $\Lambda_0$ is the set of vertices of $\Lambda$ of the same type as $0$.

 For every $\lambda \in \Lambda$ we define the linear map $A_\lambda$ on the space of all functions $X \to E$ by